-Which markets should the UK trade with in 2019?
+UK Translation Supplier Avitas Translations discuss which markets the UK should trade with in 2019?

-With Brexit looming ever closer on the horizon, the gap between Britain and the EU continues to look worryingly large.
+With Brexit looming ever closer on the horizon, the gap between Britain and the EU continues to look worryingly large and as a UK translation supplier that works with clients in different countries this could have huge impacts.
 The prospect of losing our trade partners and with no agreement in place could have devastating effects on the whole economy.

 Every business in Britain could be hit by a failure to secure new trading partners, even if they don’t trade overseas directly.
 The ability to import and export is essential to keep prices low as well as making a profit.